dkotin02/js-Identicon/README.md

 Why client-side vs having a server process it?

-Well, why not?
-HTML5 + Javascript gives us a lot of leeway to perform such tasks browser-side instead of serving up the whole page or creating an image on the server to be rendered later.
+1. Well, why not?
+HTML5 + Javascript gives us a lot of leeway to perform such tasks browser-side ^_^.
+2. The real reason is because I had a time crunch and discovered a number of langauge restrictions with my current host.
+Version 0.2 will show both the current client-based solution and the server-based solution (Probably PHP or Ruby since I've never worked in either but want to learn)